charlon/scout-django/README.md

 ```
 $ eb init
 ```
-— create name of application
+create name of application

-— “it appears you are using Docker…” YES!
+AWS will find you Dockerfile... “it appears you are using Docker…” YES!

 ```
 $ eb console
 $ eb create